billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

   received; power is usually expressed in watts (joules per second) ({{?RFC7326}}).

 Device:
-: A device is a piece of electrical or non-electrical equipment.
+: A piece of electrical or non-electrical equipment.
 Reference: Adapted from {{IEEE100}}.

 Component: